Buková u Příbramě

 Buková u Příbramě is a municipality and village in Příbram District in the Central Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

-Buková is a common Czech toponymy.
+Buková is a common Czech toponym.
 The adjective buková is derived from buk, i.e. 'beech'.
-The village was founded on the site of a beech forest or near a beech forest.
+The village was founded on the site of a cleared beech forest or near a beech forest.

 Geography

 Buková u Příbramě is located about 9 km northeast of Příbram and 39 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is on the slopes of the hill Kuchyňka at 586 m above sea level.
 The stream Sychrovský potok flows through the municipality.
 It supplies a fishpond called Vackův.

 History

 The first written mention of Buková is from 1336, when it was the seat of a local noble family.
 The most important owners of the village were the Dubský family, who bought it in 1710.
 They had built here a castle.